arnisoph/formula-docs/README.rst

 ``_modules/``: Contains custom execution modules that are used by Salt minions

+``_states/``: TODO

 ``contrib/``: Contains files that are contributed by users that aren't maintained by the formulas' author.

-``pillar/``: Contains pillar example files that could be used for formula testing, too.
+``pillar/``: Contains pillar examples that can be used for formula testing.
 This directory will be read by Salt master and minions for configuration management.
+Do *NEVER* store any sensitive data in this directory since it's meant to become published when submitting a pull request.
+(TODO: explain file (names))

 ``states/``: Contains the actual Salt state files.
 This directory will be read by Salt master and minions for configuration management.

-``vagrant/``: Contains an example Vagrant environment.
+``vagrant/``: Contains a Vagrant setup.
+The nodes subdirectory is a Git submodule (repository) that holds a generic `Vagrant box & provision scripts <https://github.com/bechtoldt/iac-vagrant>`_.
+The local file ``vagrant/nodes.yaml`` can be used to configure your Vagrant box.

 Version Control & Release Management